lzh-mb-mod/RTSCamera/README.md

 # Enhanced Mission

-A mod for Mount&Blade Bannerlord that provides features in mission (the game state when you are in a scene rather than in a campaign map).
+A mod for Mount&Blade Bannerlord that provides features in mission such as RTS camera.

 ## Features

 - Switch to rts-style camera.

-- Controll your troops after dead.
+- Control your troops after you dead.

 - Undead mode.
 HP of All agents will not change after switched on.